moldis/nft-app-test/README.md

 ## TODO

-Project is not perfect and need some cleaning, specially for smart-contracts and enabling wss in Docker containers.

 There is no unit-test/integration tests for API layer.

+Web UI is too simple, just for testing purpose.